satish-r-singh/satish-r-singh/README.md

 </p>

-I am currently working as a Lead Data Scientst  [**Ignite**](https://www.ignitecpp.com/).
+I am currently working as a Lead Data Scientst at [**Ignite**](https://www.ignitecpp.com/).
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning, NLP, Data Engineering.

 ### Things I'm good at :fire: